 Leeds Building Society | 85 years remaining from the start of the mortgage. |

-Irrespective of whether you are a tenant or a freeholder in Colyton,the lease extension experts that we work with will always be prepared to discuss any residential leasehold matters and offer you the benefit of their in-depth market knowledge and the close ties they enjoy with Colyton valuers.
+Irrespective of whether you are a tenant or a landlord in Colyton,the lease extension experts that we work with will always be prepared to discuss any residential leasehold matters and offer you the benefit of their in-depth market knowledge and the close ties they enjoy with Colyton valuers.